 This post may contain affiliate links.

 When I was a public school kindergarten teacher, I read a seasonal story or two to my sweet students every day after lunch.
 Thanksgiving stories were some of my favorite because they are contain such wonderful themes – family, gratitude, and acknowledging what is really important in life.
 What better messages to impart upon young minds?
+Every bookshelf should have a few Thanksgiving books for kids – even if they are from the library!

 When I left my classroom to stay home with my daughter, I had boxes and boxes of books.
 I planned to save them for ever, but once my son was born space was at a premium.
 I needed to sort through the boxes and keep only my favorites.
 These are the Thanksgiving books for kids that I kept.
 They still tempt my children from a basket near the fireplace every November.